leonmavr/EZfaces/README.md

 # take a snapshot from webcam
 x_novel = fc.webcam2vec()
 x_pred, lbl_pred = fc.classify(x_novel)
 print("The ID of the newly added subject is %d.
-The prediction from the webcam is %d" %(lbl_new, lbl_pred)) cv2.imshow("Prediction", fc.vec2img(x_pred)) cv2.waitKey(3000) cv2.destroyAllWindows()
+The prediction from "
+        "the webcam is %d" %(lbl_new, lbl_pred))
+cv2.imshow("Prediction", fc.vec2img(x_pred))
+cv2.waitKey(3000)
+cv2.destroyAllWindows()